Presented by Intel

 And since it’s constantly updated by the Intel engineers, whatever new game you choose, you should check the site for a simple process to establish your optimum settings.

-As PC gamers we all know the need to maintain updated graphics drivers, and so always make sure you’re up-to-date, which you can do by pointing your browser this way:
+As PC gamers we all know the need to maintain updated graphics drivers, and so always make sure you’re up-to-date, which you can do by heading straight here.

 When you recognize the visual improvement and performance enhancements, you’ll thank us.
 All part of the service.
 You, and your game.